atomhax/gratipay.com/www/about/policies/terms-of-service.md

 1. Registration, Security, and Privacy

-    1. When you register for the Service, you agree to provide Gratipay with complete and accurate registration information.
+    1. When you use the Service, you agree to provide Gratipay with complete and accurate registration information.
 You are responsible for keeping your account information, including your contact and payment information, up to date.
 Gratipay takes our Participants' privacy seriously.
 We will only use or share your information and Content as described in our [Privacy Policy](/about/policies/privacy), which is incorporated into these Terms.

     1. You are responsible for maintaining the security of your account information, including your authentication credentials.
 You agree to